 Exploration Systems.
 NASA delayed the plans for five vehicles within the Exploration Systems Development Program due to the FY 2014 shutdown.
-570 For example, the powering on of the Orion Multi-Purpose Crew Vehicle was delayed for 22 days.
-571 Late delivery of hardware due to issues caused by the shutdown at U.S. Customs and Border Protection also impacted Space Launch Missions in FY 2014.
-572
+For example, the powering on of the Orion Multi-Purpose Crew Vehicle was delayed for 22 days.
+Late delivery of hardware due to issues caused by the shutdown at U.S. Customs and Border Protection also impacted Space Launch Missions in FY 2014.
+The shutdown at U.S. Customs are protection also impacted Space Launch Missions in FY 2014.